 The caravan is suitable for 4 people, and it has plenty of space to sleep with 3 beds (1 small double bed and 2 single ones).

 Our host Lyndsey explained families with kids already stayed in their caravan before.
 But I thought it was just great using the “small room” as a storage space to put all our luggage, and some food and drink.

-Yes, bring your own and food because the nearest city was Bala, and you probably won`t want to drive first thing in the morning to get a pint of milk, in case you forgot it.
-Lindsey and her family are always around and they can offer an extra help, but it’s just polite bringing your own supply, of course.
+Yes, bring your own food because the nearest city was Bala, and you probably won`t want to drive first thing in the morning to get a pint of milk, in case you forgot it.
+Lindsey and her family are always around and they can offer extra help, but it’s just polite bringing your own supply, of course.

-By the way, the kitchen is well-equipped with a cooker, fridge and lot of utensils.
+By the way, the kitchen is well-equipped with a cooker, fridge and a lot of utensils.
 Cooking won`t be a problem with a kitchen window’s view that reminds you how lovely is walking up in the countryside.

 They have roosters.
 But to be honest, I had one of the best nights out of my own bed when I was in this caravan.
 The rooster noise was just a bonus.
 They are there.
-It is part of the package if you are keen on staying in a site like this.
+It is part of the package if you are keen on staying on a site like this.
 And I loved it!

 The bathroom is small, as you can imagine.
 Hot water is limited, for obvious reasons.
-So, don’t bring your bomb-shell, there is no luxurious bath available here.
+So, don’t bring your bombshell, there is no luxurious bath available here.
 It is pretty much about a quick and decent hot shower.
 That’s a good way of learning to save water and time.